The Sunday Sauce (7 recipes!)

 3. Vegetable Bolognese with Pappardelle ~ is a “meatless” tomato sauce that offers the same thickness, and meat-like texture, only it is loaded with chopped vegetables, and it is delicious!
 A perfect sauce for vegetarians!

-4. Spaghetti with Oven-Roasted Tomato Sauce ~ is a “meatless” tomato sauce that is slowly cooked in the oven, not on the stove top.
+4. Spaghetti with Oven-Roasted Tomato Sauce ~ is a “meatless” tomato sauce that is slowly cooked in the oven, not on the stovetop.
 It is made with only 5 ingredients and with fresh ripe tomatoes, not canned tomatoes.
 And it is divine!

-A forkful of Spaghetti with Oven Roasted Tomatoes Sauce. by 2sistersrecipes.com
+A forkful of Spaghetti with Oven Roasted Tomatoes Sauce.

 5. Braciole -Sicilian Style ~ is a tomato sauce that is slowly simmered with rollatini meats called Braciole.
 Thin slices of meat are stuffed with a few ingredients, rolled up, tied, and simmered in a slow-cooked tomato sauce until the meat is perfectly tender.
-The sauce is So flavorful and – it’s AMAZING!
+The sauce is So flavorful – it’s AMAZING!

-Sausage Ragu served over pappardelle pasta. by 2sistersrecipes.com
+Sausage Ragu served over pappardelle pasta.

 Questions & Answers…

+1. What kind of meats to cook in the sauce?
 You can cook and sear several types of meat and add them to your tomato sauce while it’s simmering.
-These will create the best-tasting flavors while thickening the sauce:
+These will create the best-tasting flavors while thickening the sauce.
+Here are the most popular options:

 • pork sausages